-At this stage, we have not focused on future trends in uses of geospatial information; relatively few of the responses received focused on uses and, as such, the paper reflects this.
+One of the comments at that Session related to uses of geospatial information.
+Relatively few of the initial responses received focused on uses and, as such, the paper reflected this.
 Nevertheless, raising awareness of the many uses to which geospatial information can be applied, and the value of doing so, will be a critical activity of UN-GGIM.
-As such, we are hoping that all of you will consider providing case studies from your own countries which demonstrate how geospatial information can be used and the benefits that its use has brought.
-These can then be used to complement this paper, helping to demonstrate to senior decision-makers and stakeholders why location matters.
+As such, and as discussed at the Second Session of the Committee of Experts, Member States have been requested to provide case studies which demonstrate how geospatial information can be and is being used and the benefits that its use has brought.